 - Can you recognize that fear is only your leader if you allow it to be?

-Being able to overcome your doubt and fears so you can bring into reality the life of your dreams is one of the best experiences in the world!
-Take control of your life by practicing these five simple steps and learn how to tame your fear and create a happier, more successful life.
+Being able to overcome your fear and doubt so you can bring into reality the life of your dreams is one of the best experiences in the world!
+Take control of your life by practicing these six simple steps and learn how to tame your fear and create a happier, more successful life.

 This is a guest post by Dr. Annette Colby